Haetzet/Haetzet/README.md

-- 👋 Hi, I’m @Haetzet
-- 👀 I’m interested in programming
+- 👋 Hey, I am a kind of guy, who likes water and sitting in front of monitor all day fixing the error in his code, which is ;. (yes I am too autistic to see that)
-- 🌱 I’m currently learning programming
+- 🌱
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫

 <!---
 Haetzet/Haetzet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.